ManticoreGamesInc/platform-documentation/src/api/uibutton.md

 # UIButton

 A UIControl for a button, should be inside client context.
+Inherits from [UIControl](uicontrol.md).

 ## Properties